 How To Make Copycat Boston Market Rotisserie Chicken

-Combine apple cider vinegar, canola oil, brown sugar, and minced garlic in a small bowl.
+Combine apple cider vinegar, oil, brown sugar, and minced garlic in a small bowl.

-- Cover and let marinate in your refrigerator over night.
+Cover and let marinate in the refrigerator overnight.

-The next day, flip the chicken over to marinate on the other side.
+The next day, flip the chicken over to marinate the other side.

-- Remove from the refrigerator and let rest at room temperature for 20 minutes before continuing.
+Remove from the refrigerator and let rest at room temperature for 20 minutes before cooking.

-- Once the oven has preheated, set the chicken in a roasting pan and let cook for 45 minutes to one and a half hours or until the chicken’s internal temperature reaches 160 degrees.
+Once the oven has preheated, set the chicken in a roasting pan and let cook for 45 minutes to 11/2 hours or until the chicken’s internal temperature reaches 160 degrees.